zimmski/backup/README.md

 # backup

-This repository holds a set of packages to mount and create backups via Go instead of BASH and Perl.
-External programs are still needed but instead of unmaintainable scripts, clean and structured Go code can be used.
+This repository holds a set of packages to mount folders, create tunnels and do backups via Go instead of BASH and Perl.
+External programs are still needed but instead of unmaintainable scripts with confusing arguments and options, clean and structured Go code can be used.

 ```go
 package main